 While members were at Powderhorn WMA for the planting efforts a massive cleanup was conducted in the immediate area of the parking lot.
 Over 5 large garbage bags were filled to capacity with trash left behind.
-We strongly encourage you to pack out what you bring in and keep our parks clean!
+Because of this we strongly encourage you to pack out what you bring in and keep our parks clean!

-During 2015, work will continue for clearing and planting.
-Many of the areas cleared of unwanted brush in 2014 will be prepared and planted in an alfalfa clover mix to create green line fire breaks.
+During 2015, work will continued for clearing and planting.
+Many of the areas cleared of unwanted brush in 2014 were prepared and planted in an alfalfa clover mix to create green line fire breaks.

 Lake Wanahoo Habitat Improvement Project

 Our organization feels that youth are the future of conservation and our hunting heritage.
-With that in mind, what better place than Lake Wanahoo – a youth only hunting area – to begin our projects and develop a long-standing relationship with the Natural Resource Districts and Nebraska Game & Parks.
-By providing better hunting and wildlife viewing opportunities, kids are more likely to be encouraged to get out and enjoy the great wonders the Nebraska outdoors have to offer!
+With this in mind, what better place than Lake Wanahoo – a youth only hunting area – to begin our projects and develop a long-standing relationship with the Natural Resource Districts and Nebraska Game & Parks.
+Provided that there are hunting and wildlife viewing opportunities, kids are more likely to be encouraged to get out and enjoy the great wonders the Nebraska outdoors have to offer!